RAMTEJPASELA/Buck-Converter-Open-Loop-Simulation-in-MATLAB-Simulink/README.md

-# ⚡ Operation and Analysis of a Open Loop DC-DC Buck Converter Using MATLAB Simulink
+# ⚡ Operation and Analysis of an Open Loop DC-DC Buck Converter Using MATLAB Simulink

 ## 📌 Introduction